-However, all landing pages should only have a single conversion goal.
+However, all post-click landing pages should only have a single conversion goal.

-Why Landing Pages Should Have a Single Purpose
+Why post-click landing pages Should Have a Single Purpose

-The primary factor that separates a landing page from your homepage is singularity.
+The primary factor that separates a post-click landing page from your homepage is singularity.

 A traditional homepage is cluttered and promotes many offers, whereas a dedicated page is free of distractions and forces visitors to focus on just one action (the action you want them to take).
 This significant difference is what makes these standalone pages more suited to generate conversions as opposed to your homepage or any other website page.